Landcapers: Murder mystery meets surreal fantasy in true-crime dramaSep 22 | 2 min read

 This reunion special doesn’t pretended to be an exposé or a look at the price of fame.
 It was intended as a celebration of a TV phenomenon and it’s made for the show’s fans.
 And when it comes to that aim, this show really doesn’t disappoint.

-Watch Friends: The Reunion from May 27 on Sky One with NOW Entertainment Membership.
+Watch Friends: The Reunion on Sky Max with a NOW Entertainment Membership.

 Images: ©2021 WarnerMedia Direct, LLC.
 All Rights Reserved.
 HBO Max™ is used under license